Royal North Gloucestershire Militia: Precedence

-Uniforms & Insignia
+Uniforms and insignia

 When the Gloucestershire Militia regiment was raised in 1761, both battalions wore red coats with blue facings.
 Officers wore gold lace, changed to silver in 1805 in line with normal militia practice.
 Drummers often wore 'reversed colours' (ie coats of the regimental facing colour, faced red), but the two Gloucester Militia regiments appear to have clothed their drummers in white coats faced red.
 By 1820 the drummers wore red faced with blue, appropriate for 'Royal' regiments, which did not reverse their colours.
 The regimental facings changed to white when the RNGM became a battalion of the Gloucesters, and the uniform thereafter was the same as the Regulars.

 A shoulder belt plate dated between 1776 and 1795 consists of a brass oval with the inscription GLOUCESTERSHIRE FUZILEERS round a crude eight-pointed star.
 An early pewter button bears the lettering N/GLOSR.
 Buttons from 1840 had the letters N.G. within a crowned star.
 The men's shako plates of 1844–55 had the Royal Cypher within a circle inscribed ROYAL NORTH GLOUCESTERSHIRE MILITIA; the same design was used on the officers' waistbelt plates of 1855–81.
 The men's forage cap badge of 1874–81 had the letters RNGM within a crowned laurel wreath.